Headlesser/enterthedungeon/README.md

 # Process
-I began this project on January 20th, 2020, which began as a few sketches of ideas in my notebook.
+I began this project on February 1st, 2020, which began as a few sketches of ideas in my notebook.
 At first I thought of making a 2D point-and-click puzzle game.
 I was very into games such as [Deep Sleep](https://scriptwelder.itch.io/deep-sleep) and [Don't Escape: 4 Days to Survive](https://dont-escape.com/) by *scriptwealder*, and started writing up some notes in my sketchbook seen here:
 ![Page1](https://github.com/Headlesser/enterthedungeon/raw/master/images/p3.png "My first idea for the game")

 In addition to this I thought about the idea of a non-game related project.
 I wanted to make a python application for storing character information in a sort of digital encyclopedia where artists, writers, or other story-creators could store all their bios and narrative design notes.